 GRANTS FOR ARTS PROJECTS: Arts Education Collective Impact Grants

 The following information relates to the Grants for Arts Projects: Arts Education Collective Impact project type.
-To read the full guidelines, go to the Program Description and select Arts Education from the dropdown.
+Read the full guidelines.

-The National Endowment for the Arts’ Collective Impact grants transform schools and communities by providing access and engagement in the arts for all students through collective, systemic approaches.
+The NEA’s Collective Impact grants transform schools and communities by providing access and engagement in the arts for all students through collective, systemic approaches.
 Projects aim to ensure that all students across entire neighborhoods, schools, school districts, and/or states – in communities of all sizes – participate in the arts over time.

 Collective Impact grants are higher award amounts for longer-term, large-scale projects that create lasting systems change tailored to community needs, fundamentally altering the ways in which the components and structures of a system behave and interact over time.
 Projects should have significant potential to be shared and customized in communities across the country.